ABOUT MASTER METER

 • Water services are no doubt essential, especially during a pandemic when more people are staying home, and cleanliness is a top priority.
 Ease your customers’ minds during these uncertain times by keeping communications flowing.
 A customer portal is a perfect way to stay in touch.
 Here are some ways to use this tool to help your community through this uncertain time.

 • Much has been speculated already about how emerging technologies like Artificial Intelligence can help out many sectors, including the water sector.
-It might seem like a far-fetched idea for some utilities; however, as we are well into 2020 now, some companies are already helping to forge this into reality.
+It might seem like a far-fetched idea for some utilities, but others are already helping to forge this into reality.

 • WE’VE HEARD IT FOR YEARS…“What’s measured is what matters.”
 This is true for many organizations, especially as data drives more and more of the business — and it’s often how executives make decisions.
 Even when data seems to contradict our beliefs, as humans, we tend to cling to certain biases and make decisions based on gut feelings.
 Perhaps you can relate to this, especially if you’ve been in the water industry for a long period of time.
 Some decisions begin to feel like muscle memory.